sujan0629/dsa-queue-simulator/README.md

 3. **Simulation Loop**:
    - Poll for new vehicles from generators every second.
-   - Cycle traffic lights: GREEN for one lane at a time, RED for others.
+   - Cycle traffic light: GREEN (serve all lanes proportionally or with priority), RED (wait).
    - During GREEN phase:
      - Check for priority condition: If lane A (AL2) has >10 vehicles, activate priority mode.
      - In priority mode: Serve lane A until <5 vehicles remain.